Quick Start

 ];

-In this example, we will be using Bootstrap with Sveltestrap for the UI components, hardcoded data (in the example generated with faker-js) and no i18n library yet, all strings will be hardcoded in the config.
+In this example, we will be using Tailwind with Daisy UI for the UI components, hardcoded data (in the example generated with faker-js) and no i18n library yet, all strings will be hardcoded in the config.

 Add the DataTable component as well as the accompanying config to your page:

-// Notice that the DataTable component is imported from the /sveltestrap package to support Sveltestrap UI components
+// Notice that the DataTable component is imported from the /daisyUi package to support Daisy UI components

 type: 'userData',